Meet Alice from Little Blue Nova, the Sweetheart of the Pack.

 Alice is the kind of dog that makes people fall in love with the breed all over again.
 She is incredibly sweet, calm, obedient, and deeply loyal.
 She carries a quiet confidence and an old soul energy that you don’t see every day.
 She doesn’t need to be loud to be present.
 She just is.

-Every morning, without fail, she settles in next to Corey on the couch while he reads and scrolls through his phone, carefully positioning herself so she doesn’t interrupt him… aside from the gentle snoring she can’t quite control.
+Every morning she settles in next to Corey on the couch while he reads his book for the day and carefully positioning herself so she doesn’t interrupt him… aside from the gentle snoring she unaware of.
 It’s her favorite routine, and honestly, ours too.

 She adores our barn cats and has an easy, respectful way about her with all of our other dogs.
 Alice fits into the rhythm of our home like she’s always belonged here.
 If there’s an open truck door and the chance for a ride, she’s in before you can blink.
 She loves roaming the farm, feeling the ground under her feet and the wind in her face.

-But no matter how much she enjoys the outdoors, her favorite place will always be the couch.
+Even though she thoroughly enjoys the outdoors, her favorite place will always be the couch.
 Curled up close, content, and completely at home.

 Alice is a beautiful reflection of what intentional breeding and natural rearing can produce.
 Not just a healthy dog, but a deeply connected companion.